Zorro 2.44 was now released and is available on

 scripts), and efficient (save code in a script).
 How long it takes depends on the usefulness of the

 feature and how hard it is to implement.
 Donated features have priority.

-Features planned for the next releases:
+Features planned for future releases:

 Overcoming the 32-bit limit for training and backtests (Zorro